Malawach is an easy-to-make, delicious, 3-ingredient flaky fried Jewish flatbread.

 Although we ate these malawach for a light dinner, they’re more usually served for lunch or even brunch or breakfast.
 They’re terrific at any time of day!

-The recipe here made four flatbreads, and Kipper and I had two each, although we could probably have eaten more of this crispy, rich, flaky fried dough if it had been available.
+The recipe here made four flatbreads, and Kipper and I had two each.
+We could probably have eaten more of this crispy, rich, flaky fried dough if it had been available though.
 Double or triple the recipe if you want – it’s super yummy.

 Want deliciously easy, family-friendly recipes like this one delivered straight to your inbox?
 Click here to sign up.
 (Of course, I’ll never pass on your email address to anyone.)